Azure/azure-openapi-validator/docs/rules.md

 Please refer to [post-operation-id-contains-url-verb.md](./post-operation-id-contains-url-verb.md) for details.

+### PostResponseCodes

+Synchronous POST operations must have one of the following combinations of responses - 200 and default ; 204 and default.
+They also must not have other response codes.
+Long-running POST operations must have responses with 202 and default return codes.
+They must also have a 200 return code if only if the final response is intended to have a schema, if not the 200 return code must not be specified.
+They also must not have other response codes.

+Please refer to [post-response-codes.md](./post-response-codes.md) for details.

 ### PreviewVersionOverOneYear

 Per [Retirement-of-Previews](https://dev.azure.com/msazure/AzureWiki/_wiki/wikis/AzureWiki.wiki/37683/Retirement-of-Previews), service, feature, API, and SKU in preview for over one year need to move to GA or retire.